Frequently Asked Questions

 What products and services does Data Society offer?

-Data Society offers hands-on, instructor-led upskilling programs, custom AI solutions, workforce development tools, industry-specific training, AI and data services (predictive models, R&D, cloud-native courses, project ideation, machine learning, UI/UX analytics, rapid prototyping, executive coaching), and technology skills assessments.
-(Source: Knowledge Base, About Us)
+Data Society offers upskilling programs, custom AI solutions, workforce development tools, industry-specific training, AI and data services, and technology skills assessments.
+These are designed to empower organizations with data and AI capabilities and deliver measurable outcomes.
+[Source]

 What industries does Data Society serve?